-Each Department Chief and Vice-Chief shall be a member of the Active or Active Community Staff, shall be certified by the appropriate specialty board or have affirmatively demonstrated comparable ability, through the credentialing process, in at least one of the clinical areas covered by the Department, and be willing and able to faithfully discharge the functions of the office.
+Each (Enterprise) Department Chair and (Campus specific) Vice-Chair shall be a member of the Active Staff, shall be certified by the appropriate specialty board or have affirmatively demonstrated comparable ability, through the credentialing process, in at least one of the clinical areas covered by the Department, and be willing and able to faithfully discharge the functions of the office.
+The qualification criteria as outlined in 10.1-2 will apply.

-10.3-2 SELECTION
+10.3-2 NOMINATIONS